-Figure 3.
+Figure 5.
 Meter "A" with 2nd Order Polynomial Adjustment Applied

-Another method being used by one meter manufacturer is a Piece-Wise Linearization (PWL) technique.
-This method allows the user to adjust the meter at the time of the flow calibration, such that all points theoretically fall directly on the 0.0% error line throughout the entire range (Table 4, Figure 4).
-This same technique can also be incorporated in the user's flow computer, however, this typically does not allow for a verification check after such adjustments have been made; where the PWL coefficients installed directly in the meter allow for a verification checkpoint to be run at the time of the flow calibration.
-Note Figure 4 below showing a PWL adjustment.
+Another method being used by several meter manufacturers is a multi-point correction technique (often referred to as piecewise linearization).
+This method allows the user to adjust the meter at the time of the flow calibration, such that all points theoretically fall directly on the 0.0% error line throughout the entire range (Table 4, Figure 6).
+This adjustment technique is the most widely used technique today.
+This same technique can also be incorporated in the user's flow computer, however, this typically does not allow for a verification check after such adjustments have been made; where the multi-point correction coefficients installed directly in the meter allow for a verification checkpoint to be run at the time of the flow calibration.
+Note Figure 4 below showing a multi-point correction adjustment.